 His prior experience includes technology mergers and acquisitions at Lazard Freres & Co., and computational research on large scale social graphs at the Stanford Graduate School of Business.
 In 2012, Anjney was named the youngest Google Policy Fellow, and in 2014, organized the first Stanford Cryptofolks summit for applied cryptography.

-Anjney pursued undergraduate and graduate coursework at Stanford.
+Anjney pursued undergraduate and graduate degrees at Stanford University, where he focused on machine learning and statistics, and is currently on leave of absence from the Biomedical Informatics program at the Stanford School of Medicine.
 He is on the advisory council of Bayes Impact, a non-profit that combines data scientists with social projects, and serves on the Architecture and Design committee of the SF MOMA.
 He is also a Young Associate at the Stanford Institute of Economic Policy Research (SIEPR).